 The trailhead was a few miles west of town on the Kane Creek Road (paved).
 We turned left and had to keep an eye on traffic as we waited for the others in front to start the ascent up the trail.

 After several minutes, I finally made it up on the rocks.
 We sat here for about 20 minutes while we waited for the first few vehicles to negotiate the Devil's Crack.
 Our first casualty of the day happened when a Jeep fan's radiator had a little fight with a rock and the rock won.
-He was out for the day and was pushed out of the way while the rest of us went around.
+He was out for the day, while the rest of us went around him.

 The first real obstacle is what I call the "Baby Z-Turn".
 It's an opposite turn of the real Z-Turn (after Devil's Crack).
-A few people had to hit the first step a few times to get over.
+A few people hit the first step a few times to get over.
 This picture shows Bob's Jeep in the middle of the Baby Z-Turn.
-At first, it didn't look so bad.

 This pic shows me past the second turn of Baby Z. So far a piece of cake.
 I wasn't even close to the edge.
 And that's saying something since I usually have to do three- or four-point turns to get this Beast around most tight corners.
 Pat, in his early Bronco, is starting the first turn behind me.